RUG-at-HDSI/constitution/readme.md

     b.
 Responding to complaints and addressing concerns from R User Group members

+4. The Steering Committee members must be based at or formally affiliated with Harvard University.

 **Article V: Elections**

 1. The new Organizers will be decided by a consensus among the Steering